Table of Contents

 path: /etc/kubernetes/manifests/kube-apiserver.yaml

-regexp: '^ hostNetwork: true$'
+regexp: "^ hostNetwork: true$"

 replace: ' - mountPath: /etc/kubernetes/policies\n name: policies\n readOnly: true\n - mountPath: /var/log/apiserver\n name: log\n hostNetwork: true'